aghee/flask_projects_24/README.md

 Simple projects developed using python and flask as I build my skill in this tech stack.Feel free to contribute by submitting your scripts written in python.

 ## Project Dependencies
-Dependencies for the projects can be found on requirements.txt found in each project
+Dependencies for each project can be found on the respective requirements.txt

 Update the files with secret credentials as needed